RehanDias/Whatsapp-Bot/README.md

-# WhatsApp Bot Readme
+# WhatsApp Bot

-Welcome to the WhatsApp Bot Readme! 🤖
+Welcome to the WhatsApp Bot! 🤖

 This bot is designed for both personal and group usage, offering a variety of features to make your WhatsApp experience more fun and convenient.
 Please note that some commands may be limited to personal usage to maintain a pleasant chat environment.
 Here's a summary of the available commands and their functionalities: